401(k) profit sharing plans: The nuts and bolts of a great benefit

 - You have a small number of employees (usually fewer than 50)

-Because new comparability profit sharing calculations are based off year-end employee census information, changes in personnel can significantly impact projected contributions.
+Because new comparability profit sharing calculations are based off year-end employee census and compensation information, changes in personnel can significantly impact projected contributions.
 As such, specific results can’t be guaranteed until year-end data becomes available.

 Limitations to profit sharing plans